Responding to chemical attacks

 New federal guidance for the US

 The research found 99.9% of chemical contamination can be removed by a new incident response process that could more than double the throughput of casualties.
 Rather than immediately using the ladder pipe system for ‘wet decontamination’, the new process includes a ‘dry decontamination’ step that can be performed before aid arrives.

 Researchers also developed an online decision tool app that allows emergency responders to rapidly assess the severity of an incident and decide on a response.

 The findings have shaped new US federal guidance, the Primary Response Incident Management System (PRISM).
 Further revisions to PRISM will be published later.

-This research was the recipient of the Times Higher Education Award for best STEM project of the year - read the full details.
+This research was the recipient of the Times Higher Education Award for best STEM project of the year.